Safeguarding

 If it is an emergency and you feel someone is in immediate danger, please contact the Emergency Services by dialling 999.
 If you feel your concerns are of a criminal nature, you can contact the Police by dialling 101.

-NHS organisations have a safeguarding duty under Section 11 of the Children’s Act (2004).
-It places duties on a range of organisations and individuals to ensure their functions and any services that they contract out to others, are carried out with the need to safeguard plus promote the welfare of children.
+NHS organisations have a safeguarding duty under Section 11 of the Children Act (2004), that places duties on a range of organisations and individuals to ensure their functions and services, and any services that they contract out to others, are carried out with regard to the need to safeguard and promote the welfare of children.
 The duties under Section 11 are set out in Chapter 2 Working Together document (2018).

 Organisations are required to have arrangements in place that reflect the importance of safeguarding and promoting the welfare of children.